IBM 3800: TNF-based photoconductor

 The original photoconductor used by the IBM 3800 (and also by the IBM Copier, IBM Copier II and IBM 3896) was a high-sensitivity organic photoconductor for electrophotography developed by IBM.
 IBM developed this to avoid patent infringement with Xerox (who used a photoconductor based on selenium).
 The IBM developed organic photoreceptor (OPC) used a chemical known as 2, 4, 7-trinitro-9-fluorenone, commonly referred to as TNF.
 The photoconductor was mainly composed of a TNF and polyvinyl carbazole resin coating on an aluminized mylar sheet and was manufactured by IBM in Lexington Kentucky.

 Over the course of the 1970s, health and safety concerns were raised about TNF being carcinogenic.
 The US Federal Department of Health and Human Services contracted the National Institute for Occupational Safety and Health to investigate these concerns but their report did not identify any issues.
 Despite this, in 1980 IBM changed its advice and required its employees to always handle it with gloves.
+Staff at the New York State Department of Social Services refused to operate their 3800 on a number of occasions during 1980 and 25 workers were issued smocks, gloves and masks as part of a union grievance settlement in an effort to make them continue to operate the machine.

 IBM then withdrew TNF based photoconductors in late 1981 for the IBM 3800 and IBM Copier II, replacing them with a photoconductor based on chlorotiane blue and diethylaminobenzal- denyde-dithenylhydrazone (sometimes called blue coral).
 This material was already being used in the IBM Series III Copier and the IBM 6670 and was manufactured by IBM in Boulder Colorado.